10 to Midnight: Plot

 Eventually, Stacey is formally arrested and charged.
 Kessler decides to plant evidence in order to frame Stacey and put him away for good; when McAnn discovers this, he confronts Kessler and refuses to go along out of fear of committing perjury, as he had been called to the witness stand in the case.
 Kessler ultimately confesses to planting the evidence in court, resulting in the case against Stacey being dismissed and Kessler being fired from the force.

-Now a free man, Stacey taunts Kessler over the phone, but Kessler returns the favour by ransacking Stacey's apartment, taunting him over the phone in turn, and getting him fired from his office job.
+Now a free man, Stacey taunts Kessler over the phone, but Kessler returns the favor by ransacking Stacey's apartment, taunting him over the phone in turn, and getting him fired from his office job.
 That evening, Kessler tails Stacey through the streets of Los Angeles, and observes him picking up a prostitute and taking her to a seedy hotel.
-However, when he arrives at the hotel, he finds the prostitute dead and Stacey gone.
+However, when he arrives at the hotel, he finds the prostitute unconscious and Stacey gone.
 Realizing that he is going after Laurie, he frantically calls her dorm at the nursing college where she stays to warn her and her roommates, but he is too late; Stacey breaks into the dorm and brutally murders Laurie's three roommates while Laurie hides from him.

 As Leo alerts McAnn to Stacey's whereabouts and they both head for the dorm, Laurie manages to escape after wounding Stacey with a hot curling iron.
 He chases her through the street fully nude, but McAnn and Leo manage to catch up to him, saving Laurie.
 Stacey begins ranting about how he is insane and thus liable to be released after doing jail time.
 As the police arrive and handcuff him, Stacey warns Leo that "the whole fucking world" will hear from him again, to which Leo coldly responds, "No, we won't," and shoots him through the head, killing him.